 The anthropology faculty see it as self-evident that our scholarly activity will have a positive impact on our teaching.
 Perhaps this is not true for all faculty, and in that case we might encourage our colleagues to ask themselves three questions:

-1. How does my scholarship (defined broadly) currently impact my teaching?
+1. How does my scholarship currently impact my teaching?

 2. What can I do to increase the positive effect of my scholarly activity on my teaching?

-3. What support do I need to achieve this goal? (time, funds, conversation with peers inside/outside the department, increased interaction with colleagues at other institutions, mentoring, workshops addressing the connection between scholarship and teaching, fundamental changes in some of the courses I teach, etc.)
+3. What support do I need to achieve this goal?
+This could include time, funds, conversation with peers inside/outside the department, increased interaction with colleagues at other institutions, mentoring, workshops addressing the connection between scholarship and teaching, fundamental changes in some of the courses I teach, etc.

 Also, when it’s feasible we should encourage our colleagues to engage in collaborative research, presentation and publication with students, thereby creating a direct link between scholarship and teaching.

-Third-year review: at least one publication, with others in preparation; at least 2 or 3 presentations at professional meetings; research project(s) in progress; membership in professional societies; deliberate efforts to relate research to teaching
+Third-year review: Has completed at least one publication with others in preparation; at least 2 or 3 presentations at professional meetings; has research project(s) in progress; and has membership in professional societies (having made deliberate efforts to relate research to teaching).

-Tenure review: several publications, at least some of which have undergone formal peer review; several presentations at professional meetings (state, regional, national); well established area(s) of research; regular participation in professional organizations; successfully relating research to teaching
+Tenure review: Since the time of hire has completed a minimum of three publications, at least one of which has undergone formal peer review; at least four presentations at professional meetings; well established area(s) of research; regular participation in professional organizations; and successfully relates research to teaching.

-Promotion to full professor: well established record of publication and presentation; vigorous program of research, typically with some outside support; leadership in professional organizations (officer, board member, committee member, etc.); relating research to teaching in ways that both enliven teaching and model good scholarship
+Promotion to full professor: well established record of publication and presentation; vigorous program of research, typically with some outside support; leadership in professional organizations (officer, board member, committee member, etc.); and relates research to teaching in ways that both enliven teaching and model good scholarship.